From the Logo tees to the coveted fur-lined mules that we’ve been seeing everywhere, it seems like every fashion girl is on a Gucci high.

 Gucci Spring/Summer 2017 | Gucci Cruise 2018

-Likewise, their signature mules also resurged from season-to-season but in different versions–from plain leather mules, fur-lined mules, to heeled loafers.
-Although it’s clearly been the coveted shoe trend today, but for how long would it last?
+Likewise, their signature mules also resurged from season-to-season but in different variations, from plain leather mules, fur-lined mules, to heeled loafers.
+Although it’s clearly been the coveted shoe trend today, how long would it last?
 Another mule style in the coming seasons might come off as too expected.

 Back in 2015, Gucci had to re-brand from its minimalist, sexy mood, which was repeatedly reincarnated by former creative director Frida Giannini.
 Gearing towards a younger market, this later on led to Michele’s geek-chic phenomenon.

 The Italian fashion house undeniably remains the It label today, and the latest Cruise 2018 collection was just as good as the last one, but when will we see more fresh looks from Gucci again?
 With creative director Alessandro Michele–who’s a profound creative–at the helm, there’s an endless of possibilities for this fashion label.